LukeCorc99/MovieMate/README.md

 HOW TO USE:
 Simply select or type in a movie in order to receive recommendations based on the selected movie.
 Follow the URL below to enter the website to start using.
+Suitable for both desktop and mobile!

 WEBSITE: